 What happens if I have a final exam time conflict when the schedule is released?

 You are welcome to discuss these issues with your instructor, but please keep in mind that instructors are not obligated to reschedule your final exam if you are not able to take it at the scheduled time.
 Please hold off on scheduling all flights until the official release date, or consult the Final Exam Schedule for final exam certainty.

 How do I add myself to the graduation list?

 Undergraduate students will be added automatically to the graduation list after 8 terms in attendance and having met a unit count threshold relative to the number of majors they are in.
 Once on the graduation list, students will be processed to determine if they meet all of the University’s requirements for graduation.
-During the Fall 2016 semester, students will be able to see a new Graduation Term entry on their My Academics page, as well as a Graduation Status indicator for students in their graduating term.
+Students will be able to see a new Graduation Term entry on their My Academics page, as well as a Graduation Status indicator for students in their graduating term.